What is Money Laundering?

 Based around the three stages of placement, layering and integration, the process can involve the following:

-What are some examples of money laundering?
+What are money laundering techniques?

 Smurfing is a common money laundering technique in which large sums of money are divided into smaller amounts and deposited into multiple bank accounts.
 This makes it more difficult to trace the money back to its criminal origins.